SAP/jenkins-library/documentation/docs/scenarios/CAP_Scenario.md

 # Build and Deploy Applications with Jenkins and the SAP Cloud Application Programming Model

 Set up a basic continuous delivery process for developing applications according to the SAP Cloud Application Programming Model.
+For the  SAP S/4HANA SDK Pipeline, provided in the [SAP Cloud SDK](https://developers.sap.com/topics/cloud-sdk.html), please consult the [SAP Cloud SDK for Continuous Delivery documentation](https://github.com/SAP/cloud-s4-sdk-pipeline).
+The Cloud SDK pipeline is based on project "Piper" as well.

 ## Prerequisites